NOMspectra/NOMspectra/docs/index.rst

 ===================================

 .. image:: _static/nhsmass_logo.png
-  :width: 100
   :alt: nhsmass_logo

-nhsmass is an open-access Python package for processing high resolution mass spectra, priviosly for analysis dissolve organic matter, humic samples and other difficult object by FTICR or Orbitrap technique.
+nhsmass is an open source Python package for processing high resolution mass spectra, priviosly for analysis dissolve organic matter, humic samples and other difficult object by FTICR or Orbitrap technique.

 Main operation: